Why Instagram Captions Matter and How to Write Them

 Why Do Captions Matter So Much Right Now?

-Well, the short answer is that "Instagram captions" is a trending topic in search engines right now, which reveals the importance they have right now to accounts that want to expand their influence and encourage greater engagement from Instagram users.
+Well, the short answer is that "Instagram captions" is a trending topic in search engines, which reveals the importance they have to accounts that want to expand their influence and encourage greater engagement from Instagram users.

 According to Exploding Topics, as you can see in the above chart, "Instagram captions" is on an upward trend and has been for years now.
 It's something you can't ignore if you want to be successful on Instagram.